matn7/CS-Notes/src/main/java/basic_java/BLACK_ORANGE_NOTEBOOK.md

 ### Rules

-- Class should be immutable
+- Class should be immutable.
-- All fields should be final
+- All fields should be final.

 ***

 ### Which classes can you use for-each with?

-Class which implements the Iterable<T> interface can be used n for-each statement.
+Class which implements the **Iterable<T>** interface can be used in for-each statement.

 ### When topological sort is impossible